FOR A GREENER TOMORROW.

 No. If there is too much of the wrong materials (contamination) in the curbside recycling mix, there is a chance that the recycling plant will choose to put everything, even the good recycling, in the regular trash.

-Do not include these items:
+Do not recycle these items:

 - NO plastic bags, wraps and netted produce bags.
 Bags wrap around the gears, wheels, and machinery at the recycling plant which clogs up the separation process and eventually shuts down the plant.
 Think of it like an item getting caught in the beater brush of your household vacuum.